deopurkar/deopurkar.github.io/index.md

 ## Teaching

-I am currently not teaching anything.
+I am currently supervising a [reading course on Riemann surfaces](3349).
 Here are the notes of some of the advanced classes I have taught.

 * [Math 8320, a graduate course on algebraic curves and Riemann surfaces](8320)